-This report is in response to the City of Carpinteria's interest in preparing a long-term fiscal forecast and financial plan that assesses the General Fund's ability over the next five years - on an "order of magnitude" basis - to continue current services in the aftermath of the worst recession since the Great Depression, address long-term liabilities and achieve capital improvement plan (CIP) goals; and if the forecast projects a negative gap between revenues and expenditures, to identify realistic options for the City's consideration in closing the gap.
+This report is in response to the City's interest in preparing an update to the 2017 long-term fiscal forecast and financial plan that assesses the General Fund's ability over the next five years - on an "order of magnitude" basis - to:

+- Continue current services in the aftermath of global pandemic (as well as other recently surfaced economic challenges). - Address long-term liabilities. - Achieve capital improvement plan (CIP) goals. - And if the forecast projects a negative gap between revenues and expenditures, identify realistic options for the City's consideration in closing the gap.